TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ---

-Let's go back to the web page to enter our valid credentials.
+Let's go back to the login web page to enter our new credentials.

 ![5](./_attachment/THM_Brute-It_id_rsa.png)